Featured site: Need gift ideas? Etsy.com is the best place for wonderful unique items

 3. You probably want to update your repository's README file to include a link to your published html page.
 Otherwise no-one else will ever know it's viewable as a published page.

 4. If you have placed or will place your html file in a docs folder instead of the root of your repository, remember to move over any other files needed also such as your css file, images, etc into the docs folder as well.
+If your GitHub pages CSS is not working, that is the first thing to check: that you have uploaded your stylesheet CSS file to the same repository AND that the location of the CSS relative to the index.html file remains the same.
+If it's not possible to keep the path the same, then you'll need to update the <head> section of the index.html file in your GitHub repository to reflect the new location of the CSS file in your repository.

-5. If your html page is not viewable, double-check the basics: your html file needs to be renamed to index.html, and wait a few minutes to be certain that the changes have had time to go live.
+5. If your html page is not publishing, double-check the basics: your html file needs to be renamed to index.html, and wait a few minutes to be certain that the changes have had time to go live.

 Do you have more complex needs?